 Enterprise Products Partners L.P.

-) reported second quarter 2012 earnings per limited unit of 64
+) reported third quarter 2012 adjusted earnings per limited

-cents, which surpassed the Zacks Consensus Estimate of 59 cents and
+partner unit of 68 cents, which surpassed the Zacks Consensus

 ENTERPRISE PROD (EPD): Free Stock Analysis

 To read this article on Zacks.com click here.

 Transportation of more crude, natural gas and other commodities

 through its pipelines led to the improvement.
 Enterprise

 transported 4,299 thousand barrels per day of natural gas liquids

 (NGL), crude oil, refined products and petrochemical products,